santhosh96/deep_diagnose/README.md

 Recommended to create a virtual environment of <b>Python 3.5</b>

 1. Install the dependencies from <b>requirements.txt</b>
+'''

-   Run '''pip install -r requirements.txt'''
+pip install -r requirements.txt
+'''